awatemonosan/MsgQueue-Client/README.md

 * 0.1.13 Add options as an optional second argument to constructor
 * 0.1.14 Update to use pidgey 0.1.10
 * 0.1.15 Add log method
+* 0.1.16 Add count method to get number of messages in a queue